pallets/flask/docs/errorhandling.rst

 .. versionadded:: 1.0

-You might want to show error pages to the user when an error occurs.
+You might want to show custom error pages to the user when an error occurs.
 This can be done by registering error handlers.

-Error handlers are normal :ref:`views` but instead of being registered for routes they are registered exceptions that are rised while trying to do something else.
+Error handlers are normal :ref:`views` but instead of being registered for routes they are registered for exceptions that are rised while trying to do something else.

 Registering
 ```````````